asylumfunk/xbmc-script.dvdmanager/readme.txt

 	inside of your XBMC installation.
 	- Voila!

-Use:
-	- From the main XBMC menu, select "Scripts".
-	- From the Scripts menu, select "DvdManager".
-	- Select the batch file that contains the list of DVDs.
-		Note: the file should contain a list of the movies to be added, each on a separate line
-	- Select the location where you want to save the collection.
-	- That's it!

 Note:
 	- The script will not overwrite any existing files.
 	- Be sure to do one of the following: